When you finish this chapter you will be able to:

 hyperthermia Increased body temperature.

 An ever-present concern of practicing or competing in a hot humid environment is the problem of hyperthermia.
 Hyperthermia refers to an increase in body temperature.
 In recent years, particularly among football players and wrestlers, a number of deaths have been caused by hyperthermia.2 It is vitally important to understand when environmental heat and humidity are at a dangerous level and to act accordingly.
 Remember that an individual does not have to be in the South to experience heat-related illnesses.
 Heat and humidity occur in every geographic region of the United States, and anyone who supervises athletes that practice and compete in these environmental conditions must be able to recognize the clinical signs of heat stress and manage them properly.6

 Regardless of the level of physical conditioning or age, extreme caution must be taken when exercising, particularly in hot, humid weather.21 Prolonged exposure to extreme heat can result in heat illness.33,35 Heat stress is certainly preventable, but each year many athletes suffer illness and, occasionally, death from some heat-related cause.35 Athletes who exercise in hot, humid environments are particularly vulnerable to heat stress.
 Some athletes have medical conditions such as sickle-cell trait (see Chapter 23) that make them more susceptible to the dangers of exercising in hot humid conditions.
-The physiological processes in the body can continue ...
+The physiological processes in the body ...